Phone: (650) 725-0659

 Russ B. Altman, MD, PhD

-Dr. Altman is Professor and Chair of Bioengineering, Professor of Genetics, Medicine, and (by courtesy) Computer Science, and is the Co-Principal Investigator of the PharmGKB.
+Dr. Altman is the Kenneth Fong Professor and Professor of Bioengineering, Genetics, Medicine, and (by courtesy) Computer Science, and is the Co-Principal Investigator of the PharmGKB.
 Dr. Altman has led the PharmGKB since its inception in April 2000.
 His research interests are in the application of computing technology to basic molecular biological problems of relevance to medicine.
 He is interested in developing techniques for knowledge-based scientific computation, including novel representations of biological data, particularly for pharmacogenomics.
 Russ holds an MD from Stanford Medical School, a PhD in medical information sciences from Stanford, and an AB from Harvard College, and is certified by the American Board of Internal Medicine.

 Russ Altman is a founder and stockholder for Personalis Inc and a paid advisor for Pfizer and Karius.

 Teri E. Klein, PhD

 Director & Co-Principal Investigator, PharmGKB

-Dr. Klein is a Senior Research Scientist in the Department of Genetics and the Director/Co-Principal Investigator for the PharmGKB and Professor of Biomedical Data Science and Medicine.
+Dr. Klein is the Director/Co-Principal Investigator for the PharmGKB and Professor of Biomedical Data Science and Medicine.
 Dr. Klein is also the Co-Principal Investigator for CPIC (Clinical Pharmacogenetics Implementation Consortium).
 She was recruited from the University of California, San Francisco faculty and has been the Director of the PharmGKB since it began in April 2000.
 Teri received her PhD in medical information sciences from the University of California, San Francisco and a BA in biology/chemistry from the University of California, Santa Cruz.
 Prior to becoming the director of the PharmGKB in 2000, Dr. Klein was an Associate Adjunct Professor at UCSF.

 Michelle Whirl-Carrillo, PhD

 Associate Director, PharmGKB

-Dr. Whirl-Carrillo is a Senior Research Scientist in the Department of Genetics and the Associate Director of the PharmGKB.
-She joined the PharmGKB as the project's first Scientific Curator in 2002 after finishing her doctoral work.
-She briefly left PharmGKB to join the DTC genotyping start-up 23andMe, and returned to the PharmGKB in 2009.
+Dr. Whirl-Carrillo is a Senior Research Scientist in the Department of Biomedical Data Science and the Associate Director of the PharmGKB.
+She joined the team in 2002 after finishing her doctoral work, briefly left to develop and manage the curation team at the DTC genotyping start-up 23andMe, and returned to the PharmGKB in 2009.
 Her research interests include the translation of human genome sequencing data to pharmacogenomic-based therapeutic recommendations.
 Michelle received her PhD in Biophysics from Stanford University and her SB in Biology from MIT.